hackolade/fetch/README.md

 1. In the details dialog, select *Proxies*.
 1. Enable *Auto proxy configuration* and provide the following URL: *http://localhost:8081/proxy.pac*.
 1. Click on *OK* to apply your changes.
 1. Start the application with `npm run test:app:proxy-pac-file`.
-Note that you won't be prompted for credentials because we hardcoded them.
+It should render all connections with a green background.
 1. Turn off the proxy.